Free Practice Questions for Snowflake DSA-C03 Certification

 Subdomain 2.4: Visualize and interpret the data to present a business case.

-- Statistical summaries - Snowsight with SQL - Interpret open-source graph libraries - Identify data outliers - Snowflake Notebooks
+- Snowsight with SQL - Interpret open-source graph libraries - Identify data outliers

 Domain 3: Model Development